alexander-schreiner/alexander-schreiner.github.io/_posts/2021-08-13-creating-your-own-helpers-functions-in-php-framework-agnostic.md

 // (...)
 ```

-Be aware not to bloat your 'helpers.php' since it will be loaded at every request.
+Be aware not to bloat your `helpers.php` since it will be loaded at every request.